 It costs £55 to apply.

 How long you can stay

-You can continue living in the UK for as long as you’re eligible - eg, the person you’re caring for will need to still be living in the UK, or in school or university or financially independent if they’re a child.
+You can continue living in the UK for as long as you’re eligible - eg, the person you’re caring for will need to still be living in the UK, or in school or university.

 What you can’t do

 You can’t count time spent in the UK with a derivative right of residence toward applying for permanent residence in the UK.

 Get more information on derivative rights of residence.